vEnhance/web.evanchen.cc/input/contact.md

 ## {{ hl("advice", "Special instructions for study advice") }}

-If you are asking a question along the lines of "how do I improve at math contests", it is helpful to include as much specific information as possible.
+If you are asking a question along the lines of "how do I improve at math contests", it is helpful to include as much specific information as possible[^sc].
 This usually means **mentioning examples of problems you could not solve**.
-(To draw an analogy, when people ask for advice in StarCraft, they are usually required to link a few recent replays, so the advice-giver can watch how they play and point out mistakes.)
 It's also helpful to talk about what you have already tried in terms of preparation.

+[^sc]:
+    To draw an analogy, when people ask for advice in StarCraft, they are usually required to link a few recent replays, so the advice-giver can watch how they play and point out mistakes.

-If you are able to, **please pick 3-10 examples of recent problems** that you tried but could not solve.
+If you are able to, **please pick 3–10 examples of recent problems** that you tried but could not solve.
 For each problem, reproduce the statement, and then describe your thought process and what you tried.